-- IceCube detector at the South Pole - A neutrino detector: a neutrino telescope. - Looks for extra-terrestrial sources of neutrinos. - Like taking an "X-ray" picture of the Universe. - Use the Antarctic ice as a Cherenkov detector!
+- IceCube detector at the South Pole - A neutrino detector: a neutrino telescope. - Looks for extra-terrestrial sources of neutrinos. - Like taking an "X-ray" picture of the Universe.

 IceCube in Scale: The dashed lines above represent the portion of the cables that have DOMs attached